craftercms/docs/source/reference/api/search.rst

 ----------
 Search API
 ----------
-To perform content queries you need to use the client provided by Crafter Engine, the bean name is ``searchClient`` and it can be used from any Groovy script.
+To perform content queries, you need to use the client provided by Crafter Engine; the bean name is ``searchClient`` and can be used in any Groovy script.

 ..
 Remove the following note in 4.3.0

 ..
 Note::
-    The old client ``searchService`` is now deprecated and ``searchClient`` should be used.
+    The old client ``searchService`` is now deprecated, and ``searchClient`` should be used.

 You can find the interface for this service :javadoc_base_url:`in the JavaDoc <search/org/craftercms/search/opensearch/client/OpenSearchClientWrapper.html>`